Free STD Testing: Where To Get It?

-Because Planned Parenthood locations are reporductive health centers, they test for a large variety of sexually transmitted infections.
-The common STDs can be tested for here, including HIV, chlamydia, gonorrhea, syphilis, herpes, hepatitis B and C, and other infections like public lice (crabs), trichomoniasis, HPV (testing for women) and Molluscum contagiosum.
+Because Planned Parenthood locations are reproductive health centers, they test for a large variety of sexually transmitted infections.
+The common STD tests performed at Planned Parenthood include include HIV, chlamydia, gonorrhea, syphilis, herpes, hepatitis B and C, and other infections like pubic lice (crabs), trichomoniasis, HPV (testing for women) and Molluscum contagiosum.

 Local Health Departments

 Federal and state funding trickle down to local (city or county) health departments to allow them to offer free or low-cost testing for sexually transmitted infections.
 Sometimes local health departments have a fee associated with STD testing or discounted prices for certain STD tests, but often STD testing can be found for free (especially HIV tests).